WorkerFramework/worker-framework/worker-core/readme.md

  Since we already have the task data passed in for each task via the `getWorker(...)` method, the only other things we need is our configured sleep time, and also something (a `Codec`) with which to serialise our result to return.
-For the purposes of this tutorial, the liveness and readiness checks will always return successful, and the invalid task response will be put onto the same result queue.
+For the purposes of this tutorial, the health check will always return successful, and the invalid task response will be put onto the same result queue.
 So the `WorkerFactory` looks like this:

 ```
  package com.hpe.caf.test.worker;